Subaru Forester CVT Problems: What Owners Need to Know (2026)

 Fernando Gomez

 Fernando brings over 28 years of automotive repair experience to every diagnosis and repair.
-As an ASE Certified technician and ATRA member, he specializes in transmission diagnostics, complex drivability issues, and preventive maintenance — with a focus on getting it right the first time.
+As the owner of Rohnert Park Transmission & Auto Repair, he leads a team of ASE-certified, ATRA-member technicians specializing in transmission diagnostics, complex drivability issues, and preventive maintenance — with a focus on getting it right the first time.

 Need Professional Auto Service?